ratoru/homepage/src/content/post/the-perfect-ergonomic-keyboard.md

 Keycaps allow for a lot of customization.
 They come with different profiles, colors, and manufacturing quality.
 Obviously, you want to buy keycaps that fit your switch type.
 Here is a good video explaining all the [different MX profiles](https://www.youtube.com/watch?v=14bQeqhlTNM) you can buy.

 In general, blank keycaps are easy to find.
 Keycaps with letters and the special symbols are harder to find.
 If you find a good vendor, you can also get a cool color scheme.
 [Drop.com](https://drop.com/home) has beautiful, but expensive, keycaps.
-For CHOC switches I can recommend the [work louder keycaps](https://worklouder.cc/keycaps/).
+For CHOC switches I can recommend 3D-printing [clp keycaps](https://github.com/vvhg1/clp-keycaps).
+These are slightly scultped and feel quite nice to me.
 You can also get some cheap ones for either switch type off of Amazon.

 Since custom keycaps are a niche market, people sometimes organize group orders to make them affordable.
 These can take a year to ship, so pay attention to what you buy.
 There can be very long wait times.